inforkgodara/java-pos/README.md

 # Java POS
 This is simple point of sale for retail store which is developed in java swing.
-Currently working on JavaFx, This will be converted into JavaFx soon in the same repo and update for the rest of crud operation like item, price, customer, special discount, coupon
+Currently working on JavaFx, This will be converted into JavaFx soon in the same repo and update for the rest of crud operation like item, price, customer, special discount, coupon.

+### Note: A better version of this repository is in another repository where you will get fully functional pos except the finance module. https://github.com/inforkgodara/store-pos

 ## Screenshots